Spilling The Beans . . . About Beans

 Do not eat any other foods for at least six hours after eating beans.
-(Assuming you're consuming two or more measuring cups of cooked beans.
+(Assuming you're consuming one or more measuring cups of cooked beans.
 The wait-time in hours can be less with small servings of beans.)

 Do not cook with salt, as this will inhibit the breakdown process and the beans will never become mushy.

 Why Have We Been Told That Beans Are Healthy?

 There is this myth that doesn't want to die . . .
 This myth that we must need lots of protein to be healthy.
 This idea has people looking for concentrated sources of protein like beans, nuts and seeds.
 Dr. Tel, and many others, are actually now putting together evidence that a high-protein diet is part of the reasons why disease is on the rise.
 For more information on that, watch the videos on this page.
 Because of how efficient our bodies are at recycling protein, the average person only needs ten to thirty grams of protein per day – including highly active people.
 Many people believe they are craving protein when they are actually craving fat.
 For example, want some almonds?
 The chances are you're craving fat.
 Want some chicken?
 The chances are that you're craving fat.
 Healthy fats are more useful to your body than protein.
 You'll get plenty of protein even if you only eat vegetables all day.
 (But not if you do nothing but drink fruit juices, which would not be a healthy option.)

 The other reason the health benefits of beans are touted is because many traditional cultures, such as Native Americans, ate a lot of beans.
 They did this for survival through drought and blizzards, not because beans are some magical food.